sammyloaded/Smartpanel-Description-Importer/README.md

 ## Usage

-Execute the script by accessing it via your web browser or through the PHP CLI:
+Execute the script by accessing it via your web browser by inputting your weburl /the file directory eg(example.com/ddescimporter.php) or through the PHP CLI:

 ```bash
 php smartpanel-service-importer.php